 Due to the mistrust and fear many homeless people feel towards the housed, numerous individuals will often camp out in the woods to be left alone, just like Cowboy once did.
 Due to this, part of Cowboy’s job is to make contact with people camping in the woods so he can build trust with them and connect them to services they may need.

-An old friend from Sacred Suds and the United Church of Christ community breakfast embraces Cowboy.
+An old friend from Sacred Suds and the First Congregational Church community breakfast embraces Cowboy.

 “The Good Lord allowed me to go through what I went through, which is 54 years of homelessness, [being] a recovering alcoholic and cross addicted drug addict, being sexually and physically abused, growing up to work with and minister to the street homeless.
 I know what they’re going through; I’ve been there; I know where to go looking for them,” Cowboy says.

-Cowboy jokes with a volunteer at the United Church of Christ community breakfast during the winter of 2017.
+Cowboy jokes with a volunteer at the First Congregational Church community breakfast during the winter of 2017.
 He has become a small celebrity among the homeless community due to his openness and humor.